johngncook/auto-subreddit-sentiment/README.md

 # Automotive Subreddit Sentiment Analysis
 A sentiment analysis comparing the two automotive manufacturers Tesla and Honda in recent years.

-The analysis is contained in the Bitcoin_Analysis.ipynb file.
+The full report can be accessed on Auto_Sentiment_Full_Report.pdf in the repository and the jupyter notebook containing the code that powered the analysis is named auto_sentiment_full_analysis.ipynb also contained in the main directory.

 ### Prerequisites